PaulDepew/Learning-Journal/Jon-Duckett.md

    - Java
 4. The server creates a new page to send back to the browser

+FORMS BY DEFAULT REFRESH THE BROWSER PAGE ON SUBMISSION!
+.preventDefault(); keeps the page from reloading

 ### All forms have a Name=aValue

 ### Form Structure